Section 179 FAQs

 FAQs – Section 179 Deduction & Bonus Depreciation

-Section 179 of the IRS Tax Code allows a business to deduct, for the current tax year, the full purchase price of financed or leased equipment and off-the-shelf software that qualifies for the deduction.
-The equipment purchased, financed or leased must be within the specified dollar limits of Section 179, and the equipment must be placed into service in the same tax year that the deduction is being taken (for example, the equipment must be put into service between January 1st and December 31st of the year the deduction is to be taken.)
+Section 179 of the IRS Tax Code allows a business to deduct, for the current tax year, the full purchase price of equipment and off-the-shelf software that qualifies for the deduction.

 Absolutely.
-In fact, this is a very effective strategy, as the deduction you take may actually exceed the total loan or lease payments you make for the year.
-See this page for info on equipment leasing and Section 179.
+In fact, using Section 179 Qualified Financing is a very effective strategy, as the deduction you take may actually exceed the total loan or lease payments you make for the yeas.

 Yes.
-To qualify for the Section 179 deduction for any given tax year, the equipment must be purchased or leased and placed into service between January 1 and December 31 of that year.
+To qualify for the Section 179 deduction for any given tax year, the equipment must be purchased (or financed / leased) and placed into service between January 1 and December 31 of that year.

 How can I calculate the potential savings that the Section 179 Deduction will have on my next purchase?